People

 Office: Bryand Global Sciences Center 313

-I am a master’s student in both the School of Earth and Climate Sciences and the Climate Change Institute working with Brenda Hall.
+I am a PhD candidate in both the School of Earth and Climate Sciences and the Climate Change Institute working with Brenda Hall.
 We are studying the deglaciation of the Royal Society Range in Antarctica using 10Be dating and radiocarbon dates obtained from fossil algae to reconstruct past ice extent.
 The end of the last ice age is the focus of our studies, as we wish to further understand the response of ice cover in Antarctica to climatic warming.

 Masters Student